 Talk to an attorney before accepting any insurance payments or offers to settle, as they could be too low and may block your chance to sue in court.

-Dallas Personal Injury Attorneys
+Texas Personal Injury Attorneys Offering Free Consultations

-The lawyers at The Queenan Law Firm may be able to help with your dog bite injury case.
+The Arlington, TX personal injury lawyers at The Queenan Law Firm may be able to help with your dog bite injury case.
 Our goal is to help injured victims get the compensation they need for their medical bills, lost wages, and pain and suffering.
 To see what your case might be worth and for a free consultation with our attorneys, call (817) 476-1797 today.
 Act fast, because your case might have strict deadlines to follow.